Wexner Foundation: History

+In October 2023, the Wexner Foundation announced the severance of its ties with Harvard University due to dissatisfaction with how the university responded to antisemitism and Jewish concerns on campus after the October 7, 2023 Hamas massacre in the surprise attack on Israel.

 Controversy

-In April 2003, a research report for the Wexner Foundation was leaked which was entitled Wexner Analysis: Israeli Communication Priorities 2003.
-The document was prepared by the Luntz Research Companies and Israel Project.
-The document was a public relationship document which provided communication strategies for American supporters of Israel, especially those in the media, on how to sway U.S. public opinion in favor of Israel in the Israeli–Palestinian conflict, and how to link Israel's interests with those of the United States.
-It was considered controversial since it was seen as a covert communication campaign for swaying the American public and showed a lack of good faith in resolving the conflict.

-In October 2018, Israeli reporter Erel Segal and news outlets such as mida had reported that US$2.3 million had been transferred to Ehud Barak for unknown work between 2004 and 2006 by the Wexner foundation, which had described the money transfer as payment for research.

-On October 29 Maariv (through its Israeli radio station) reported that Ehud Barak had been given the funds while he was a private citizen and the fund transfer is under investigation.
+In October 2018, Israeli reporter Erel Segal reported that $2.3 million had been transferred to Ehud Barak for unknown work between 2004 and 2006 by the Wexner Foundation, which had described the money transfer as payment for research.
+On October 29 Maariv (through its Israeli radio station) reported that Barak had been given the funds while he was a private citizen and the fund transfer is under investigation.
 However, on November 6 a call for investigation by the attorney general of Israel had been filed.
-The following day, it was reported that contrary to initial claims, the Wexner funds had been transferred to Ehud Barak while he may not have been a private person.
+The following day, it was reported that contrary to initial claims, the Wexner funds had been transferred to Barak while he may not have been a private person.

 Jeffrey Epstein, the American financier and convicted sex offender, was a trustee of the foundation from 1992 to 2007.
 Epstein, according to The New York Times, held "an unusually strong hold on Mr. Wexner," and "[h]eld the title of President of the Wexner family financial office."
-Still, an eighteen page "independent" review conducted the law firm Kegler, Brown — like Wexner's entities also based in Columbus, Ohio — stated that "Epstein Played No Meaningful Role in the Foundation’s Budget, Finances or Accounting Processes" and that "Epstein Played No Role in the Operation of the Foundation’s Fellowships or Other Programs."
-This report raised its own separate yet interrelated questions about Wexner's and the foundation's leadership and oversight by alumni and graduates.
-If trustees such as Epstein "signed actions authorizing the appointment of Foundation officers and trustees" (according to Kegler), was the foundation also questionably led in ways similar to how Wexner enabled (to use Yehuda Kurtzer's words) "many of the behaviors that we keep reading about that took place in some of the companies under Les’ leadership"?
+Still, an 18-page independent review conducted by the law firm Kegler, Brown — like Wexner's entities also based in Columbus, Ohio — stated that "Epstein played no meaningful role in the Foundation’s budget, finances or accounting processes" and that "(he) played no role in the operation of the Foundation’s fellowships or other programs."

-On June 23, 2020, the Miami Herald reported that Howard Cooper, an attorney for Alan Dershowitz, admitted in court two days prior the possession of court filings and depositions of a woman who testified that she was "trafficked" to Wexner and others.